-As the ADA Coordinator, the Dean of Students (Kimball Building 290, phone 208-496-9200) or Director of Human Resources (Kimball Builiding 226, phone 208-496-1705), will make a preliminary investigation of the facts and circumstances of the matter and convene a meeting among the affected individuals and campus entities.
-The purpose of the meeting is to reach consensus to a reasonable accommodation.
-If reasonable accommodation is made, the ADA Coordinator documents the resolution by sending a written summary to all involved parties.
+As the ADA Coordinator, the Dean of Students (Kimball Building 290, phone 208-496-9200) or the Director of Human Resources (Kimball Building 226, phone 208-496-1700), will make a preliminary investigation of the facts and circumstances of the matter by meeting with the affected individuals and campus entities.
+The purpose of the meeting is to reach a consensus on reasonable accommodation.
+If a reasonable accommodation is made, the ADA Coordinator documents the resolution by sending a written summary to all involved parties.

 In cases where an agreement satisfactory to all of the parties involved is not reached, the Vice-President of Student Life and Communications shall make the final University determination with respect to the requested accommodation.